inquilabee/LinkedinPy/README.md

 - **Background Mode**: Run all tasks in the background mode without interfering with your regular work.
 - **Search**: Search for people.

-**Note**: **AutoLinkedIn** has been tested on macOS and is expected to work on Linux/Unix environments as well.
-If you encounter any issues while running the scripts, feel free to raise an issue or submit a pull request.

 ### Getting Started